-- ix. a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - b) The company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) The company has utilized the money obtained by way of term loans during the year for the purposes for which they were obtained. - d) On an overall examination of the financial statements of the Company, funds raised on short term basis have, prima facie, not been used during the year for long-term purposes by the Company - e) On an overall examination of the financial statements of the company, the company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures.
+- a.
+The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - b.
+The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c.
+The Company has utilized the money obtained by way of term loans during the year for the purposes for which they were obtained. - d.
+On an overall examination of the Ind AS Financial Statements of the Company, funds raised on short term basis have, prima facie, not been used during the year for long-term purposes by the Company. - e.
+On an overall examination of the Ind AS Financial Statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures. - f.
+The Company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies. - x. a) The Company has not raised the money by way of initial public offer/ further public offer (including debt instruments) during the year. - b) During the year, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year.
+Hence, reporting under Para 3(x)(b) is not applicable. - xi. a) According to the information and explanations given to us by the management which have been relied by us, there were no frauds on or by the Company noticed or reported during the period under audit. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report. - c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - xii.
+The Company is not a Nidhi Company.
+Hence, reporting under Para 3(xii) is not applicable. - xiii.All transactions with the related parties are in compliance with sections 177 and 188 of the Companies Act, 2013 where applicable and the details of such transactions have been disclosed in the Ind AS Financial Statements as required by the applicable accounting standards. - xiv. a) In our opinion and based on our examination, the Company has an adequate internal audit system commensurate with the size and nature of its business.

-- f) The company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies. - x. a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - b) During the year, the company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year Hence, reporting under Para 3(x)(b) is not applicable. - xi) a) No frauds on or by the Company noticed or reported during the period under audit. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - c) There are no whistle blower complaints received by the company during the year. - xii) The Company is not a Nidhi Company.
-Hence, reporting under Para 3(xii) are not applicable. - xiii.
-In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards - xiv) a) In our opinion the company has an adequate internal audit system commensurate with the size and nature of its business. - b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures. - xv) In our opinion, during the year the company has not entered into any non-cash transactions with its directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the company. - xvi) a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3(xvi)(a), (b) and (c) of the Order is not applicable - b) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - xvii) The Company has not incurred cash losses during the financial year covered by our audit and the immediately preceding financial year - xviii) There has been no resignation of the statutory auditors during the year and accordingly this clause is not applicable.
+- b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures. - xv.
+The Company has not entered into any non-cash transactions with its directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 is not applicable to the Company.